ejsiron/Poshery/Docs/Get-CimDistantAssociation.md

 ### -PathOnly

-Instead of the discovered instances, returns the path(s) the search used to find them.
+Instead of the discovered instances, returns the path(s) the search followed to find them.

 Results are displayed in the format "SourceClassName/FirstAssociation/SecondAssociation/..."